 Click OK to submit.
 The issue transitions to a state of ‘New’ with ERCOT as the Responsible MP.

 {ERCOT VIEW} ERCOT selects ‘Begin Working’ and the issue transitions to the state of ‘In Progress (ERCOT)’.
 ERCOT performs the analysis for this subtype.
 The system validations pass and the issue is transitioned ‘Passed Analysis’ by ERCOT.
-The issue moves to a state of ‘New (Pending Approval) with the TDSP as the Responsible MP.
+The issue moves to a state of ‘New (Pending Approval) with the TDSP as the Responsible MP.[show screen shots]

 {TDSP VIEW} The TDSP selects ‘Begin Working’ and the issue transitions to a state of ‘In Progress (Pending Approval)’.
 For this scenario, the TDSP agrees with the request to add the service history row and selects the ‘Update Approved’ button.
 The issue then transitions back to ERCOT in a state of ‘New (ERCOT Resolve)’.